SheriefAlaa/pups/README.md

 1) webchat/webchat/settings.py line 26 (ALLOWED_HOSTS = ['*']) should be
 (ALLOWED_HOSTS = ['www.domainname.org'])

-2) On each change in any file apachectl restart is needed (needs virtualenv and mod_wsgi as a daemon).
+2) On each change python files like view.py or urls.py you will need to restart apache.
+(this doesn't apply to templates and static files.)